stej/GeoMap/README.md

     ps> .\compile.ps1
     ps> bin\byscript\GeoMap.exe .\caches.db

 You can also download the binary files and data in Downloads section.
-Or click on the (direct link)[https://github.com/downloads/stej/GeoMap/GeoMap-bin.zip].
+Or click on the [direct link](https://github.com/downloads/stej/GeoMap/GeoMap-bin.zip).
 Then unzip it and simply run

     ps> cd GeoMaps
     ps> GeoMap.exe caches.db